 What Modifications Will Not Affect My Insurance?

 Any car modifications that increase the security of your car will not affect your insurance.
-Extra locking devices, for example, can reduce the risk of theft or accident to your vehicle.
+Extra locking devices, for example, can reduce the risk of theft or accident in your vehicle.
 It could even help decrease the cost of your policy.

-Installing winter tyres will not affect your car as they help improve your car’s handling in challenging winter conditions such as snow and ice.
+Installing winter tyres will not affect your car as they help improve your handling in challenging winter conditions such as snow and ice.

 As you can see, while these modifications do not affect the price of your insurance, it’s still important to declare them.